The British Neuropathological Society

 Application Success Factors

-Membership is Essential: All programs (except undergraduate electives with BNS member supervisors) require BNS membership for at least one year before applying.
+Membership is Essential: All programmes (except undergraduate electives with BNS member supervisors) require BNS membership for at least one year before applying.
 Early-stage researchers should join promptly to meet this requirement.

-Early-Career Focus: The Society explicitly prioritizes early-career researchers.
+Early-Career Focus: The Society explicitly prioritises early-career researchers.
 Professor Tammaryn Lashley's stated goal of inspiring “greater engagement within our community, especially among early career researchers” signals clear preference for supporting emerging talent.

 Commitment to Dissemination: The BNS expects grant recipients to: